Not so fast: critics question Vietnam road project, World Bank

 Announcing the strategy last month, Kim said it would be impossible to eliminate poverty and meet the infrastructure needs of developing countries with public money alone.

-The bank officials said the government chose Bitexco to build a 100-km (62-mile) stretch of a highway from Ho Chi Minh City to the coastal city of Phan Thiet after the company conducted a feasibility study.
-The World Bank's social and environmental safeguards will be met, and competitive pricing will be ensured, when bidding is held for a second partner, they said.
+The bank officials said the government had already chosen Bitexco to build a 100-km (62-mile) stretch of a highway from Ho Chi Minh City to the coastal city of Phan Thiet when the World Bank became involved.
+A feasibility study showed the project would comply with bank safeguards, so it agreed to Bitexco remaining in the project.

 "This innovative approach will enable us to help Vietnam build the expressway faster, bringing economic development benefits to people sooner," said Victoria Kwakwa, Vietnam Country Director for the World Bank.